Jason Powell: Early life

-Character

-Powell's father died when he was five years old.
-Through this trial, Jason learned the hard work and commitment to faith from his mother, Mary.
-She was a single mom and a registered nurse who worked long hours in order provide for Jason and his older sister.

-Powell became a Little Brother in the Big Brothers Big Sisters program when he was seven.
-His Big Brother taught him a strong sense of self-confidence.
-This affected his academic, athletic, and extracurricular pursuits as a young man in a good way.

 Education

-Powell attended one of Nashville's private schools called Montgomery Bell Academy.
-He attended Bell Academy from the beginning of 6th-12th grade year.
+Powell attended Montgomery Bell Academy for high school.
 Powell also attended college at University of Colorado and University of Memphis, he went in as a representative of the nation's largest college student government.
-Powell use to teach in public schools, he taught in schools among his District as well.
+Powell used to teach in public schools; he taught in schools in his district as well.

 Powell has worked in real estate and nonprofit management.

 Religion

 He attended Saint Matthias Church and he was also baptized there.